-The Inspection Process
+The VA Construction Loan Process

 Mortgage Originator Jimmy Vercellino, specializing in VA loans, helps veterans use their VA loan benefit to their greatest advantage.
 For more details call us at 619-350-1951 or visit our site http://sandiego.valoansforvets.com/

 The views expressed here are those of the individual author and do not necessarily represent those of First Choice Bank (NMLS #: 177877) and First Choice Loan Services Inc. (NMLS #: 210764), 959 South Coast Drive, Costa Mesa, CA 92626.
 Equal Housing Lender. www.fcloans.com/disclaimer/